 3. Interpret their emotions.
 This is the third step and probably one of the hardest!
 Once students can notice and name their emotions, it is time to explore the reasons why they might be feeling in a certain way.
 Interpreting emotions means understanding how emotions can help us.
 For example, anger can help us fight against problems or sadness may allow us to connect with those we love.
 It is important to communicate that all feelings are helpful, even the ones that cause us to be uncomfortable!
 In order for students to manage their emotions in positive ways, they need to have words to describe them.

 Emotional literacy is the ability to notice, accurately name and interpret our emotions.
 You can help students develop this key SEL skill by helping them notice feelings in the body, increasing their emotion vocabulary and ability to interpret emotions.
-How do you incorporate emotional literacy in your classroom?
-Please share in the comments below.

 This piece was originally submitted to our community forums by a reader.
 Due to audience interest, we've preserved it.
 The opinions expressed here are the writer's own.